alessiostalla/lisp-language-workbench/README.markdown

  * At level 2, we implement a Treep compiler in Treep, leveraging the underlying Lisp compiler.
  * At level 3, we recompile every level from the ground floor up (the compiler becomes self-hosting).
  * At level 4, we define an editor abstraction, type system, documentation system and other high-level systems.

+## License

+To the general public, Treep is distributed under the AGPL license, which is quite strict.
+However, individuals and corporations that want to use Treep for their purposes can obtain a friendlier license (either for free or for a fee, depending on the intended use).